 Start your morning off right with these fluffy banana oatmeal pancakes!
 This incredible stack of pancakes is made with a combination of oat flour and rolled oats, in addition to eggs, coconut oil, and of course, mashed banana!

-Today we’re sharing a highly requested breakfast recipe — Banana Oat Pancakes!
+Today we’re sharing a highly requested breakfast recipe — Banana Oatmeal Pancakes!
 Most of our healthy pancake recipes on Fit Foodie are made with a white whole wheat flour base, but today we’re keeping this recipe 100% gluten-free.

 Can you guess what flour we used?
 You got it!
 Oat flour!
 In addition to oat flour, we’re also using rolled oats to get that texture.
 PS: don’t have oat flour?
 Just whip out your blender and grind up some rolled oats.
 In about 20 seconds, you’ll have homemade oat flour!

 In addition to this recipe being gluten-free, it’s also refined sugar-free!
-Add in some vanilla extract and coconut oil and you’ve got yourself the best healthy oatmeal pancakes on the internet!
+Add in some vanilla extract and coconut oil and you’ve got yourself the best healthy oatmeal banana pancakes on the internet!

 Ground oat flour: no oat flour at home?
 No fear!
 Grind up some rolled oats into a fine flour and you’re good to go!
 If you are celiac, make sure you buy the certified gluten-free version at the store.
 We suggest Bob’s Red Mill.